SaranshPrasad/Connect_ED/backend/Readme.md

 Welcome Contributers !
 Contribution in fields :
-- Make a real-time chat system with alumini.
 - Bug Fixes
-- And UI/UX in the frontend repo
+- And UI/UX in the frontend